 COVID-19 has created multiple challenges across our work and private lives, including a completely unplanned mass experiment in remote working.
 Many have struggled with the implication of having one of our fundamental business tools – the office – taken away, in terms of basic infrastructure, in terms of management attitude, and in terms of having the basic transparency and processes in place that allow us to coordinate when we are apart.

 We need to be fully engaged in this experiment – not just to see us through the coming months, but for the world that will come after.
-After restrictions were lifted in China Microsoft were still seeing double the pre COVID-19 usage of their Teams collaboration platform, and its use in China continues to grow.
-Few doubt that the future work has changed in a sudden and irrevocable way.
+After restrictions were lifted in China Microsoft was still seeing double the pre-COVID-19 usage of their Teams collaboration platform, and its use in China continues to grow.
+Few doubt that future work has changed suddenly and irrevocably.

 Adapting to challenges

 Many teams have adapted to the new reality will little or no impact on their daily work.
 In our own case, investments we have made over the last years in adopting better tools to support our work and communication and in agile processes that create smoother communication flow and promote better understanding across projects have enabled us to continue business as usual with virtually no disruption.